MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 # Azure Well-Architected Framework perspective on App Service (Web Apps)

 Azure App Service is a platform as a service (PaaS) compute service that you can use to host your workload on the Azure platform.
 It's a fully managed service that abstracts the underlying compute and offloads the responsibility of building, deploying, and scaling to the platform.
 An app service always runs in an App Service plan.
-The service plan you choose determines the region in which the workload runs, the type of operating system, and compute configurations.
-There are multiple billing models available.
+The service plan you choose determines the region in which the workload runs, compute configurations, and the type of operating system.
+There are multiple billing models available for App Service.

 This article assumes that as an architect, you've reviewed the [**compute decision tree**](/azure/architecture/guide/technology-choices/compute-decision-tree) and chosen App Service as the compute for your workload.
 The guidance in this article provides architectural recommendations that are mapped to the principles of the [Azure Well-Architected Framework pillars](/azure/well-architected/pillars).